GKnirps/ukidek/year-04.md

 > The king is dead, long live the queen!

 I should *really* read those memos on time.
-King Fikodkadôl was killed in an elven attack in the early summer of 250, only three month after he sent me to found Dinnerbrains.
+King Fikodkadôl was killed in an elven attack in the early summer of 250, only three months after he sent me to found Dinnerbrains.
 His eldest daughter, Bëmbul Boatsholy became queen after him.

 The king was twenty years younger than me.
 I am suddenly very happy that I am not in Bridgehill anymore.